rbaginski/QapybaraLAB/LAB_TOOLS/README.md

-The LAB TOOLS project consists of analytical tools to support experimental data processing activities in physical sciences undergraduate lab classes, including statistical analysis, uncertainties propagation, and curve fitting.
+The LAB TOOLS project consists of computational tools to support experimental data analysis in physical sciences undergraduate lab classes, including statistical analysis, uncertainties propagation, and curve fitting.

 Each Jupyter notebook consists of a text cell, which briefly explains how the tool works, and a code cell that, when executed, provides access to a simplified graphical interface for using the tool's features.